stevleibelt/General_Howtos/operation_system/windows/general/howto/remove_printdriver.md

     * `\\<print server>\print$\x64\PCC`
 * Last but not least, there are multiple ways
 * Drivers are located in `C:\Windows\System32\DriverStore\FileRepository`
+* Not finished print jobs are stored in `C:\Windows\System32\spool\PRINTERS`.
+It can be that you have to stop the spooler and empty this directory to remove driver lock

 ## techjourney solution